-At the Coasa Gold Project, Palamina Peru has secured the mining rights to 14 titled concessions totaling 12,600 hectares with 6 additional pediments under application covering a total 4,600 hectares for a total of 17,200 hectares.
-The Coasa Gold Project is located near the town of Usicayos (centrally located along the western periphery of the POGB), where initial staking was carried out to investigate a geological setting interpreted to be similar in nature to that of the Ollachea orogenic gold deposit located some 65 km to the northwest.
+At the Coasa Gold Project, Palamina Peru has secured application rights and title to 17,700 hectares.
+The increase in the quarter was due to Palamina Peru staking additional internal claims that came open on May 2, 2019.
+The Coasa Gold Project is located near the town of Usicayos (centrally located along the western periphery of the POGB), where initial staking was carried out to investigate a geological setting interpreted by Palamina Geologists to be similar in nature to that of the Ollachea gold mine located approximately 65 km to the northwest of Coasa.
 The Coasa concessions extend east and west of the town of Usicayos at elevations ranging from 2,800 to 4,700 metres.
-Due to the elevation, rock exposure on the pediments is generally excellent as the properties sit predominantly above the tree line.
+Due to the elevation, rock exposure in the area is generally excellent as the properties sit predominantly above the tree line.

-Members of Palamina's geological exploration team formed part of the discovery team at the Ollachea orogenic gold deposits which occur along a structurally deformed east-west trending regional shear structure.
-Similarly, 75 km southeast of Coasa, the estimated multi-million-ounce orogenic gold occurrence at La Rinconada also features a significant east-west inflection zone.
+Members of Palamina's geological exploration team formed part of the discovery team at the Ollachea orogenic gold deposit which reportedly occurs along a structurally deformed east-west trending regional shear structure.
+Similarly, 75 km southeast of Coasa, the large orogenic gold occurrence at La Rinconada also features a significant east-west inflection zone.
 Midway between Ollachea and La Rinconada at roughly similar elevations, the Coasa Gold Project also lies along an appreciably deformed comparable east-west trending jog zone.